BritishCorpse/nonsusbot/README.md

 Run `npm install` in the main directory to install the dependencies.

+This bot must be run using npm, as some features require it.
+Running `node index.js` or `node .` will not work.

 Run `npm start` in the main directory to run the bot, or `npm run heroku-start` if running on heroku host.

 Note that if running `npm run heroku-start`, a background thread will be created for the main script.
 Use `ps ax` to find it and `kill PID` to kill it, where PID is the number next to the command in `ps ax`.